Liza-Veis/github-release-automation/readme.md

 This GitHub Actions workflow automates the process of creating releases in your GitHub repository.
 It can be triggered by two types of events: manual triggering using `workflow_dispatch` and closed pull requests targeting the `production` branch.
 The workflow provides different behaviors based on the trigger event.

+⚠️ **Note**: This workflow is not triggered by direct pushes to the target branch but is designed for creating releases based on closed pull requests and manual workflow triggers.

 ## Triggered by Workflow

 If the workflow is manually triggered using `workflow_dispatch`, it offers the following options: